cicdteam/cloudify-openstack/README.md

 These settings are available in the Openstack Horizon dashboard (Look for API credentials).

->NOTE: Cloudify Manager uses VM with 4 Gb RAM minimu for normal work (heap size of Elasticache is 2 Gb).
+>NOTE: Cloudify Manager uses VM with 4 Gb RAM minimum for normal work (heap size of Elasticache is 2 Gb).